jackpal/publications/aoc2024/paper.md

 When interpreting the language rankings, keep in mind that the model has a non-zero temperature, so results vary from run to run.
 Any two languages that are within a few percent of each other on the chart could swap positions in subsequent runs.

 We see that a large number of languages have roughly the same solution rate.
-For these languages the model is capable of rendering a given algorithm in that language.
+For these languages, the model is capable of rendering a given algorithm in that language.
 These include C#, Dart, Go, Java, JavaScript, Kotlin, Lua, Objective-C, PHP, Python, Ruby, Rust, Swift, and TypeScript.

 Python and Rust are the two most popular languages used by Advent of Code participants.
 This may explain why Rust fares so well.

-Many less popular languages suffer from a large number of "errors", which covers any compile-time or runtime error such as a synax error or a type error, or a memory fault.
+Many less popular languages suffer from a large number of "errors," which covers any compile-time or runtime error such as a syntax error, a type error, or a memory fault.

 The C language suffers from memory issues.
-The model doesn't use dynamic data structures (even when prompted), and can't debug the resulting memory access errors.
+The model doesn't use dynamic data structures (even when prompted) and can't debug the resulting memory access errors.
 C++ fares better due to the standard library of common data structures.

 Haskell suffers from a dialect problem, as the model tries to use language features without properly enabling them.